 The Igbo market day system is one of Africa’s oldest and most enduring calendar traditions.
-Long before the seven-day week arrived in West Africa, Igbo communities organized their lives around a four-day cycle: Eke, Orie (also called Oye), Afor, and Nkwo.
-These market days shaped commerce, agriculture, social life, and spiritual practice for centuries — and they remain relevant today in ways that may surprise you.
+Long before the seven-day week became standard in Nigeria, many Igbo communities organized trade, social life, and ritual around a repeating four-day cycle: Eke, Orie (also written Oye), Afor, and Nkwo.

 The Four Market Days